 Give yourself room for error

-The first step in your foray into vow-writing should be a little bit of drafting.
+The first step in your foray into writing your wedding vows should be a little bit of drafting.
 Freewriting may not leave you with the most beautiful speech, but it’ll definitely help get the ball rolling.
 Answer these questions, make a list, create a vision board, do some simple word association.
 Whatever you can muster up, write it down.

 Hunt for some inspiration

-While I don’t suggest plagiarising your vows—come on, you’re better than that—getting a little inspiration from love songs, movies and/or TV never hurt anyone.
+While I don’t suggest plagiarising your wedding vows — come on, you’re better than that — getting a little inspiration from love song lyrics, movies and/or TV never hurt anyone.
 Were you particularly touched by the wedding scene in the last RomCom you saw?
 Maybe it’s time to rewatch that one.
 Got a night to yourself?
 Watch The Bachelor or some wedding-based reality TV to spur on your creativity.

 Make things personal